 The Self-access Centre allows students to borrow from their extensive collection of DVDs and VCDs in a bid to promote cultures, such as film and Chinese music culture, amongst students.
 It also holds activities which enrich and bring joy to students’ school life including events such as Film AppreciAction, Chinese music performance in the Ying Wa Good Show and the Chinese Relay Writing Competition (接龍小說).

 Ying Wa Good Show

 Ying Wa Good Show is designed exclusively for Ying Wa girls to display their talents and perform under the spotlight.
-It takes place during lunchtime, usually in the playground where those on upper floors can enjoy a bird’s eye view, a unique feature of our Sham Shui Po campus.
+It takes place during lunchtime, usually at the Steps of Faith (信心天階) where those on the steps and the upper floors can enjoy a bird’s eye view, a unique feature of our Robinson Road Campus.
 Members of different groups and teams perform dances, sing, speak verses and stage mini plays, including the proud productions of Relay Writing competition winners.
 Their performances have never let anyone down.
 Certainly Ying Wa Good Show offers afternoon delights on the campus.
 Performers can also hone their skills and gain confidence from the cheers of enthusiastic onlookers.

 Christmas Variety Show